psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 ```

-The full editorial provided in the *Leeds Intellgencer* of [Monday 23 March 1818](https://britishnewspaperarchive.co.uk/viewer/BL/0000268/18180323/018/0003) was also reprinted in the London press:
+The full editorial provided in the *Leeds Intelligencer* of [Monday 23 March 1818](https://britishnewspaperarchive.co.uk/viewer/BL/0000268/18180323/018/0003) was also reprinted in the London press:

 ```{admonition} Another take on the Intelligencer's report, March 1818
 :class: dropdown